 Those classes are most seen in the professional years are the programs and when students don't perform well, they are walking on thin ice as they can be kicked out of the program at any moment for not maintaining grades or GPA.

-11. But if the grades do favor the students, they become Beyonce's inspiration for her song.
+11. ... but if the grades do favor the students, it's their destiny.

 12. They believe no doctor will ever be better than them in talking drugs.